NicMoe/tableau-intro-with-trees/README.md

    Toward the top of your sheet, it should be labelled `Sheet 1`.
 Right click that and select 'Hide label'.

    Do the same with the smaller column label that says 'Land use'.

+14. On the lower left, right-click the `Sheet 1` tab and click 'Rename'.
+Type `Plantable Space Percentage`.

+### Create map

+Tableau has rolled out some geographic mapping capabilities in the last few years.
+Let's see how tree canopy potential varies across the Chicago metropolitan area.

+15. On the lower left, just to the right of the `Plantable Space Percentage` tab, there's an icon that includes a styled bar chart and a plus sign.
+Click that icon to create a new worksheet.
+16. From under 'Dimensions' on the left panel, drag 'Town' just to the middle of the center panel.
+It may take a few seconds to associate the field data to pre-loaded location data.
+17. Notice that there are now blue dots placed over a map of the central United States.
+Most of the dots are near Chicago, but there are a few appearing in far-flung states because our 'Town' field doesn't specify which state this data set is from so Tableau is doing the best it can to guess.
+Let's remove the outlying data points for now, as they aren't really going to work for our map.

+   In Minnesota, there is a blue dot called 'ForestLake'.
+Right click it and 'Exclude' it from the map.
+Note that the data rows for 'ForestLake' are not deleted, just removed for this worksheet.

+   On the upper left corner of your map, there is a right-pointing arrow icon.
+Click that and select the 'Pan' icon (four connected arrows pointing to the cardinal directions).
+Move around to Texas to exclude 'Knollwood' and to New York to exclude 'Chemung'.

+18. Pan over to Chicago and zoom in so you can see all the dots over Chicago area communities.
+You'll notice that not all communities were appropriately associated with the map since their names are two generic and Tableau didn't know where to place them (sorry, Plainfield).
+Fortunately, we still retain about half the towns which should be enough for some geographic exploration.

+   On the lower right corner of your map, you'll see '161 unknown' - these are the communities with generic names.
+Click that button and in the pop-up, select 'Filter data' to tell Tableau to ignore these locations.

+19. Add a couple of filters that will come into play once we create a dashboard.

+   Drag 'Land Use' (under 'Dimensions') into the 'Filters' box.
+In the pop-up, select the 'Use all' or 'All' button, and click 'OK'.

+   Drag 'Status' (under 'Dimensions') into the 'Filters' box.
+In the pop-up, select just 'plantable', and click 'OK'.

+20. Add some meaningful color.
+Drag 'Acres' (under 'Measures') over the 'Colors' icon in the 'Marks' box.
+Edit the colors to better see how much canopy availability differs by community.

+   Click the 'Color' icon in the 'Marks' box, then click the 'Edit Colors...' button.

+   In the pop-up, from the 'Palette' pulldown, choose 'Temperature Diverging'.
+Select the 'Reversed' checkbox and the 'Use Full Color Range' checkbox.

+   From the lower right of the pop-up, click the 'Advanced >>' button.
+Select the 'Center:" checkbox and type `10,000`.

+21. On the lower left, right-click the `Sheet 2` tab and click 'Rename'.
+Type `Plantable Acreage by Community`.

+### Create dashboard

 ## Tree data origin